 - GeminiSEM 360 is the ideal instrument for a core facility, delivering maximum versatility for materials & life science, and industry.

-- The eponymous electron optical design Gemini 1 design brings you the benefit of surface sensitive, high resolution images providing excellent resolution at low voltage and great speed at high probe current.
+- The eponymous electron optical design Gemini 1 brings you the benefit of surface sensitive, high resolution images providing excellent resolution at low voltage and great speed at high probe current.

 - Gather high resolution, surface- and compositional information, even on sensitive samples by using Inlens secondary and backscatter electron imaging simultaneously.